starbeamjs/starbeam/workspace/docs/src/content/docs/start/introduction.md

 ## Next steps

+- Read [Install Starbeam](/start/install/) to choose packages for your app or library.
 - Read [Core concepts](/concepts/overview/) for the map of Starbeam's model.
 - Read [Resources and lifecycle](/concepts/lifecycle/) when work needs setup, sync, or cleanup.